jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day2.rst

       and ``y`` is a term of type ``X``, then
       ``use y,`` changes the target to ``P y`` and tries to close the goal.

-Finally, we now know enough Lean tactics to start doing some fun stuff.
+Finally, we know enough Lean tactics to start doing some fun stuff.

 Barber paradox
 ------------------------------------
-Let's disprove the "barber paradox," due to Bertrand Russell.
+Let's disprove the "barber paradox" due to Bertrand Russell.
 The claim is that in a certain town there is a (male) barber that shaves all the men who do not shave themselves.
 (Why is this a paradox?)
 Prove that this is a contradiction.
 Here are some :doc:`hints <../hint_1_barber_paradox>` if you get stuck.